-Without further ado, here’s a round up of the top hospital snacks for labour.
+Without further ado, here’s a round up of the top hospital bag snacks for labour.

 Onigiri rice balls with filling

-Onigiri rice balls with filling are a great hospital snack for labor because they are easy to eat and you can customize the filling according to your tastes.
+Onigiri rice balls with filling are one of the best snacks to add to your hospital bag because they are easy to eat and you can customize the filling according to your tastes.
 You can make onigiri rice balls with any type of filling, but some of my favorites include salmon or tuna.

 Dried fruit snacks

-Dried fruit snacks are another great hospital snack for labor because they are healthy and nutritious.
+Dried fruit snacks are another one of the best snacks for labor because they are healthy and nutritious.
 Some of my favorite dried fruit snacks include dried apricots, dried cranberries, and dried cherries.

 Another great hospital snack for labor is trail mix containing almonds, cashews, peanuts, raisins, cranberries, and chocolate covered raisins.
-This snack is healthy and nutritious, and it also provides a lot of energy.
+In general, a pack of trail mix is healthy and nutritious, and it also provides a lot of energy.

 Dark chocolate or cacao nibs